How Much Does Private Internet Access Cost?

 Subscription Pricing

-The monthly plan is a great, flexible option that lets you buy a subscription when you need it and cancel when you don’t.
-It starts out at $11.99 per month, which is the most expensive option from the brand, but again, it’s flexible.
+The monthly plan gives you lots of flexibility.
+You can buy it when you need a VPN, and cancel when you don’t.
+It costs $11.99 per month, which is the highest price for a Private Internet Access subscription, but again, it’s flexible.

 Term lengths | 1 month | 6 months | 2 years |